IamKay/100DaysOfCode/README.md

 * Day 50
   > Watched videos of making fractals on Dan's channel (link above) and thought "basic is easy".
 So i kept watching but didn't make any today.

+* Day 51
+  > Did frontend JS today.
+Nothing major.
+Also, started watching a Neural net trilogy on (FunFunFunction)[https://www.youtube.com/watch?v=o98qlvrcqiU].
+Not going to follow, just listen.
+I love MPJ but in this one, he seems a bit rude for the ML people.
+Could be just my views.
+I still liked the videos. (watched 2 of them).
+50 days to go, im ok.